missly55/Windows-Server-It-Lab/README.md

 - Navigating and using Windows environments (for educational purposes).
 - Building system administration skills in a virtual setup.
-- Practicing troubleshooting methods for users, systems, and hardware.
+- Practicing troubleshooting tasks for users, systems, and hardware.

 ### Tools Used